The Power of Two in Token Systems: Application: Kidney Exchange

+Our stylized model can be applied here as follows.
+Hospitals can be viewed as agents in our model and we limit our attention to exchanges that include two pairs.
+At each time period an easy-to-match pairs arrives to a (random) hospital.
+A random subset of hospitals have a hard-to-match pair in the pool that can exchange with the arriving easy-to-match pair.\footnote{It is useful to consider A-O and O-A pairs as a separate economy than the one of O-O pairs.
+But as discussed earlier, within each of these, there are both easy- and hard-to-match pairs.} One of these hospitals is chosen for the exchange according to a selection rule, and the chosen hospital pays one token to the hospital with the easy-to-match pair.
+The maximum token selection rule selects the hospital (among the subset) with the most number of tokens.

+Since for each hospital, the number of tokens it has equals the difference between the number of easy- and number of hard-to-match pairs it matched, the maximum token selection rule favors the hospital (with a compatible hard-to-match pair) who has the largest net contribution to the platform in order to match its hard-to-match pairs.

+Observe that in our stylized model, we associate a service request with an arrival of an easy-to-match pair to a (random) hospital, and available agents correspond to a subset of hospitals that have a hard-to-match pair in the pool that is compatible with the easy-to-match pair.
+Similarly in our model, since the number of tokens a hospital has equals the difference between the number of hard- and number of easy-to-match pairs it matched, the minimum token selection rule favors the hospital that contributed the most to the platform.
+This modeling is chosen to be consistent with the literature on trading favors and the power of two choices.
+Note that this is without loss of generality for our purposes, since the distribution of positive number of tokens under the maximum token selection rule symmetrically mirrors the distribution of negative number of tokens under the minimum token selection rule and vice versa.

+A few comments are in place.
+First, in practice, easy-to-match pairs match quickly \citep{ashlagi2018effect}, which is aligned with our assumption that such agents are served immediately.
+Moreover, hard-to-match pairs whose patients are highly sensitized may have very few possible matches \citep{ashlagi2012need}, which motivates the consideration of small values of $d$.

+Tracking the evolution of the underlying compatibility graph is highly intractable.
+Instead, our model abstracts away from the graph structure and even from counting the number of hard-to-match pairs hospitals have in the pool (our service availability distribution $Q$ remains fixed).
+Despite this abstraction, our model can shed light on the predicted behavior of token systems for kidney exchange platforms.

+The symmetric case corresponds further to the case where hospitals are of the same size and have the same balance between easy- and hard-to-match pairs.
+That these balances are similar across hospitals is a natural assumption due to the biological structure.
+Next, we provide numerical simulations to provide further insights for the case in which hospitals differ in size and balance.
 We also discuss a simple asymmetric case with two types of agents in Appendix \ref{appendix:asymmetric} and derive analogous differential equations to the symmetric case, which can be used for numerical studies.